How much does it cost to level a yard or regrade land?

 Land must be cleared before leveling.
 Excavation may be necessary when grading a steep slope or mountain property.

-- Excavation costs $1 to $5 per square foot, depending on the terrain complexity and volume of dirt.
+Excavation costs $2.50 to $15.00 per cubic yard, depending on the terrain complexity and volume of dirt.

 Fill dirt for filling and grading